WihanZA/sasf/README.md

 The goal of `sasf` is to simplify the process of loading and visualising spatial data for South Africa in `R`.
-Shapefiles encompass various administrative levels, such as provinces, districts, municipalities, main places, and subplaces, using Census 2011 demarcations.
+Shapefiles encompass various administrative levels, such as provinces, districts, municipalities, mainplaces, and subplaces, using Census 2011 demarcations.

 The main dataset of interest `subplaces` data frame is embedded in the package. `_id` columns represent unique numeric identifiers, while